junks/sp2015.11-731/hw1/README.md

 The formula for which was (1 / abs(i-j))^2, properly normalizing for all i,j of the source and target sentences.
 I took both alignment models and multiplied their probabilities together.
 That was enough to get me over the baseline.

+I also lowercased the letters.
+Which gave me a tiny tiny improvement.